gideontzaig/Quantum_BB84_Protocol/README.md

 ## Quick start (local, no account required)

+### 0) Installations
+Before you start, make sure you have installed locally an updated versions of Python and Anaconda3.

 ### 1) Create a Python environment
 ```bash
 conda create -n qiskit-env python=3.11 -y